Loading...

 (Optional) Enter a description for the policy.

 Choose the Policy risk score.
 By default the risk score is set to Nightfall Risk Score.
 You can set it to Custom Risk score, and select one of the risk levels, if required.
-To learn more about Risk scoring, refer to the #risk-scoring document.
+To learn more about Risk scoring, refer to the document.

 Click Next.